 Each year, Susquehanna University donors and students gather together to celebrate the many ways in which donor support touches the lives of students.
 This special event provided students with the opportunity to meet and thank the extraordinary people who make a difference at Susquehanna each and every day through their generosity.

-The 2014 celebration began at Arthur Plaza with the induction of three new members into the Susquehanna Society, a designation recognizing Susquehanna donors whose lifetime giving exceeds $1 million.
+The 2015 celebration began at Arthur Plaza with the induction of new members into the Susquehanna Society, a designation recognizing Susquehanna donors whose lifetime giving exceeds $1 million.